Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

+Altogether, we have ambiguous determinations of the neutrino mass ordering, the octant of the atmospheric mixing, and the value of the CP phase.
+Improving upon these will constitute the target of the next round of experiments, such as JUNO~\cite{JUNO:2015zny,abusleme2025first}, DUNE~\cite{DUNE:2015lol} and Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}.
+Besides resolving these issues, many others remain, such as probing for the robustness of the neutrino oscillation interpretation with respect to the presence of non-standard neutrino interactions~\cite{Miranda:2004nb,Coloma:2017egw}.
+Likewise, other non-standard neutrino properties, such as neutrino magnetic moments should be probed, e.g. through coherent elastic neutrino-nucleus scattering~\cite{Miranda:2019wdy} or measurements of anti-neutrinos from the Sun~\cite{Miranda:2003yh,Miranda:2004nz}.
+Finally, probing the unitarity of the lepton mixing matrix~\cite{Antusch:2006vwa,Escrihuela:2015wra} may be essential for shedding light on the value of the CP phase in experiments like DUNE~\cite{Miranda:2016wdr} and indirectly probing the scale of neutrino mass generation and the nature of the underlying physics.\\

 Neutrino oscillation experiments do not provide information on the absolute neutrino mass scale.
-There are three complementary experimental approaches for probing the absolute masses of neutrinos, including beta decay studies~\cite{KATRIN:2021uub,Katrin:2024cdt}, experiments searching for neutrinoless double-beta decay \cite{Dolinski:2019nrj,GERDA:2019ivs,Adams:2022jwx,Cirigliano:2022oqy}, as well as cosmological studies~\cite{Planck:2018vyg}.
+There are three complementary experimental approaches for probing the absolute masses of neutrinos, including beta decay studies~\cite{KATRIN:2021uub,Katrin:2024cdt}, experiments searching for neutrinoless double-beta decay \cite{Dolinski:2019nrj,GERDA:2019ivs,EXO-200:2025obe,Adams:2022jwx,Cirigliano:2022oqy}, as well as cosmological studies~\cite{Planck:2018vyg}.

-First of all we mention that one can constrain the sum of neutrino masses from cosmological data, such as those from the Cosmic Microwave Background~(CMB), Baryon Acoustic Oscillations~(BAO), and lensing measurements, especially from the Planck satellite.
+First of all we mention that one can constrain the sum of neutrino masses from cosmological data, such as those from the CMB, baryon acoustic oscillations, and lensing measurements, especially from the Planck satellite.
 These limits hold irrespective of whether neutrinos are Dirac or Majorana fermions.
-By combining Planck 2018 with BAO data sets one obtains
+By combining Planck 2018 with baryon acoustic oscillations (BAO) data-sets one obtains

-as the most stringent and relatively robust limit on the sum of neutrino masses at $95\%$ C.L.~\cite{Planck:2018vyg}.
-Cosmological bounds, however intriguing, are no substitute for dedicated neutrino mass experiments.\\
+as the stringent and relatively robust limit on the sum of neutrino masses at $95\%$ C.L.~\cite{Planck:2018vyg}. { Combined results from DESI and CMB studies place the most stringent bound on the sum of neutrino massest $95\%$ C.L.~\cite{DESI:2025zgx,DESI:2024mwx} as:

+which, however, is quite sensitive to the underlying models, data-sets and priors assumed.} { Therefore, }cosmological bounds, however intriguing, are no substitute for dedicated neutrino mass experiments.\\

 Indeed, using the kinematics of $\beta$ decay one can obtain information on the absolute scale of neutrino masses from beta decay studies, which are sensitive to the following effective electron neutrino mass parameter combination $m_\beta$,